MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: conceptual
-ms.date: 04/28/2024
+ms.date: 04/29/2024

 ms.author: justinha
 author: gregkmsft
 manager: amycolannino
 ms.reviewer: gkinasewitz, gustavosa

-# Customer intent: As an external identity provider (IdP) for Microsoft Entra ID, I want to learn how to configure an external authentication method (EAM) for Entra ID tenants.
+# Customer intent: As an external identity provider (IdP) for Microsoft Entra ID, I want to learn how to configure an external authentication method (EAM) for tenants.

 ---
 # Microsoft Entra multifactor authentication external method provider reference (Preview)

 This topic describes how an external authentication provider connects to Microsoft Entra multifactor authentication (MFA).
-An external authentication provider can integrate with Entra ID tenants as an external authentication method (EAM).
+An external authentication provider can integrate with Microsoft Entra ID tenants as an external authentication method (EAM).
 An EAM can satisfy the second factor of an MFA requirement for access to a resource or application.

 When a user signs in, that tenant policies are evaluated.
 The authentication requirements are determined based on the resource that the user tries to access.